CharlesGemtek/Frisby-for-DM-test/README.md

 # Frisby-for-DM-test

-Run DM in localhost with port 8080 then start frisby to test.
+Run DM/WEB server in localhost with port 443/8080 and then start frisby to test.

 command:
 ```sh